Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GTX 1060 should in theory be a little bit better than the Radeon R9 270 in general. (explain)
+Memory BandwidthIn theory, the GeForce GTX 1060 should be 10% quicker than the Radeon R9 270 in general, because of its greater bandwidth. (explain)

-Texel RateThe GeForce GTX 1060 will be a lot (more or less 67%) faster with regards to AF than the Radeon R9 270. (explain)
+Texel RateThe GeForce GTX 1060 should be much (about 67%) more effective at texture filtering than the Radeon R9 270. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison